Particular/docs.particular.net/nservicebus/ravendb/manual-dtc-settings.md

  - nservicebus/ravendb/resourcemanagerid
 ---

-In order to provide reliable support for distributed transactions in RavenDB, a custom DocumentStore must be provided to NServiceBus and configured to uniquely identify the NServiceBus endpoint to the Distributed Transaction Coordinator (DTC) and provide a storage location for uncommitted transaction recovery.
+In order to provide reliable support for distributed transactions in RavenDB, a custom DocumentStore must be provided and configured to uniquely identify the endpoint to the Distributed Transaction Coordinator (DTC) and provide a storage location for uncommitted transaction recovery.

 ## Definitions